MengZhou122/E-Commerce-Platform-Database/README.md

 # Final project for INFO6210(Data Management and Database Design)

-Designed a relational database with 12 entities to manage orders and products information of an e-commerce platform.
+Designed a relational database with 12 entities to manage orders and products information of an E-commerce platform.

 Inserted and stored all data on MongoDB, realized encryption and decryption on confidential column data.